civo/cli/README.md

-  -s, --hostname string      the instance's hostname -u, --initialuser string   the instance's initial user -r, --network string       the instance's network you can use the Name or the ID -p, --publicip string      the instance's public ip -e, --region string        the region code identifier to have your instance built in -i, --size string          the instance's size
+  -s, --hostname string      the instance's hostname -u, --initialuser string   the instance's initial user -r, --network string       the instance's network you can use the Name or the ID -p, --publicip string      this should be either "none" or "create" (default "create") -e, --region string        the region code identifier to have your instance built in -i, --size string          the instance's size
   -n, --snapshot string      the instance's snapshot